 Though Roger sadly passed away in 1999, the thrilling Zapp legacy lives on, fueled by his original creative spirit, with the hard-working, fearless current lineup still cooking up crafty new material and playing to throngs of jumping fans.

-In October 2018, the funkateers will be back with a new album titled “Zapp VII: Roger & Friends” (on the Leopard label), which celebrates the 40-year legacy of the band while paying homage to the creative genius of Roger Troutman.
+In October 2018, the funkateers released a new album titled “Zapp VII: Roger & Friends” (on the Leopard label), which celebrates the 40-year legacy of the band while paying homage to the creative genius of Roger Troutman.
 The album also features Mr Talkbox, Tuxedo, Bootsy Collins, Snoop Dogg and Kurupt.